How to Ask for the Sale Without Being Pushy in Field Service

 As salespeople, the objective is to listen to why they need those products and communicate the value they’ll bring.
 And while it is important to stress the benefits implementing your solution will have, the goal isn’t to pressure prospects into buying.

-Take it from expert sales trainer Rudy Uribe Jr, who has helped field service businesses grow and perfect their selling processes for the past 10 years:
+Take it from expert sales trainer Rudy Uribe Jr!
+He’s helped field service businesses perfect their selling processes for over 10 years:

 To avoid this, establish your buyer’s timeline–don’t assume it.
 Try asking questions like: